kilpkonn/msc-thesis/main.typ

 With DFS the implementation was much more cumbersome as simple recurring on all the fields leaves out the the fields themselves.
 As a result the implementation for DFS was about 2 times longer than the implementation for BFS.

-As a performace optimization we only run this tactic on every type once.
+As a performance optimization we only run this tactic on every type once.
 For this tactic this optimization does not reduce the total search space covered as accessing the fields doesn't depend on rest of the search space covered.

 ==== Tactic "static method" <tactic-static-method>